-Mindfulness is in vogue.
+Mindfulness meditation is in vogue.
 In almost every women’s magazine is covering the subject.
 The emphasis is on “women”, because even when it comes to mindfulness, scientific backing and studies on the subject, women are often the focus of discourse.
 Many men refuse to engage with the topic.
 And that’s because there is simply a wrong understanding of the term “mindfulness” in our society, our author finds …

 “Take care of yourself!”
 I write to a dear colleague.
 He told this morning that tonsillitis is approaching.
 “Yes, yes,” is the laconic answer.
 And a few seconds later: “Are we going to go jogging together tomorrow morning?”
 Almost indignantly, I write back what an outrageous idea that would be and you should not do sports with an impending tonsillitis.
 I adjust my colleague: It has nothing to do with strength or masculinity to cheat.